 I use an approach based on Acceptance and Commitment Therapy (ACT) and Cognitive-Behavioural Therapy (CBT).
 These are active interventions aimed at helping people make positive changes.
 Clients learn to manage unhelpful thoughts, painful emotions, and other difficult experiences, and find new ways of coping with challenging situations to move their lives in the direction of personal values and long-term goals.

 Fees and Payment

 WINZ can provide partial funding for counselling related to a health condition or disability (incl. mental health) for clients who meet several criteria.
 A GP must also support the application.
 This subsidy can potentially cover about two-thirds of the cost of fortnightly appointments.

 Some health insurance policies include full or partial reimbursement for psychologist appointments.
 The Medical Protection Society fully covers the cost of up to six sessions for members.

-CDHB staff members may be able to access fully funded psychology sessions through the Occupational Health Service.
+CDHB staff members may be able to access fully funded psychology sessions for work-related issues through the Occupational Health Service.